zigzap/zap/README.md

     zap_builder.addZap(exe, "./libs/zap/") catch unreachable;
 ```

 From then on, you can use the zap package in your project.
-Check out the examples to see how to use zap.
+Check out the
+examples to see how to use zap.

+## Contribute to ⚡zap⚡ - blazingly fast

+At the current time, I can only add to zap what I need for my personal and
+professional projects.
+While this happens **blazingly fast**, some if not all
+nice-to-have additions will have to wait.
+You are very welcome to help make the
+world a blazingly fast place by providing patches or pull requests, add
+documentation or examples, or interesting issues and bug reports - you'll know
+what to do when you receive your calling 👼.

+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+See also [introducing.md](introducing.md) for more on the state and progress of
+this project.

+You can also reach me on [the zig showtime discord
+server](https://discord.gg/CBzE3VMb) under the handle renerocksai
+(renerocksai#1894).

+## Support ⚡zap⚡

+Being blazingly fast requires a constant feed of caffeine.
+I usually manage to
+provide that to myself for myself.
+However, to support keeping the juices
+flowing and putting a smile on my face and that warm and cozy feeling into my
+heart, you can always [buy me a coffee](https://buymeacoffee.com/renerocksai)
+☕.
+All donations are welcomed 🙏 blazingly fast!
+That being said, just saying
+"hi" also works wonders with the smiles, warmth, and coziness 😊.

 ## Examples